 Although I am not a fan of military services, I fell in love with Switzerland’s touristic assets during my military service.
 As army truck drivers, we discovered Switzerland thoroughly and in particular its alpine and rural areas.
 I was 20 years old at that time.

-As CEO of Switzerland Tourism, would you say interest in the sustainability performance of destinations is stronger on the demand side (travelers, buyers) or supply side (communities, policy makers)?
+As CEO of Switzerland Tourism, would you say interest in the sustainability performance of destinations is stronger on the demand side (travellers, buyers) or supply-side (communities, policymakers)?
 Which market trends do you observe?

 Generally, we’re observing an increasing interest in nature topics and authentic experiences.
 For example, our new offer “Wildlife Watching” has found quite some interest and earned positive feedbacks.